Stuycs-K/final-project-3-nzeutons-tengj/PRESENTATION.md

 2. Adding M<sub>i</sub>
 3. Adding K<sub>i</sub>
 4. Hash rotation
-5. Adding the result of the previous operation
+5. Adding the result of the previous operation (B)
 6. Vector rotation

 Operations are performed a total of 64 times throughout the algorithm.